 The progress in sensor design and processing speed together with the construction of a so called ‘push-broom’ makes it possible to work with these high content hypercubes.

 Spectral imaging has outgrown its laboratorial setup and is commercial a new and very interesting proposition.
-Simac is your partner if I comes to make a fit for use application in spectral analyses, please contact us via the above link.
+Simac is your partner if it comes to make a fit for use application in spectral analyses.